June 10 - 11, 2017

 Children with or without intellectual disabilities, ages 2 - 7, are introduced to sports during the Young Athletes Festival

-Kick off Summer Games by attending the free Opening Ceremony, which features the Parade of Athletes, live performances, and the lighting of the official cauldron to signify the beginning of the Games.
+The Opening Ceremony kicks off Summer Games featuring the Parade of Athletes, live performances, and the lighting of the official cauldron to signify the beginning of the Games.
 The Closing Ceremony helps send off the athletes as they leave for home with their medals, ribbons, and lots of smiles.

 Athletes and Coaches are invited to attend the Saturday dance.